Jacob Lipkin: Township of Babylon on and off

-According to Estelle Lander, in another Newsday article, January 4, 1990, “the town began to maintain the exterior of Lipkin’s property, and even went so far as to put a new $1,000 roof on the house.”
+According to Estelle Lander, in another Newsday article, January 4, 1990, “the town began to maintain the exterior of Lipkin's property, and even went so far as to put a new $1,000 roof on the house.”
 But by 1995 Jacob Lipkin was being pressured by the town for non-payment of taxes.
-In a January 16, 1996 another Newsday article “The Not-So-Artful Deal” by Caryn Eve Murray stated that the new town supervisor claimed that Lipkin, “never gave the town this property … he never gave the town a deed until he signed one in October of 1995.”
+In a January 16, 1996 another Newsday article “The Not-So-Artful Deal” by Caryn Eve Murray stated that the new town supervisor claimed that Lipkin, “never gave the town this property ... he never gave the town a deed until he signed one in October 1995.”
 Murray goes on to say that Lipkin insisted that the deed had been filed and proper paperwork signed in 1990 by him and his wife Dorothy.
 However the town claimed that since the deed had never been filed and that Lipkin owed the town nearly $14,700 in unpaid property taxes.

 Jacob Lipkin died on April 27, 1996.
 After several weeks, Jacob's son, Carl Lipkin (1945-2018), worked out an agreement with the town and Suffolk County and paid the back taxes in full.
-A Newsday article of May 19, 1996 stated, “Carl Lipkin was not unhappy that bureaucratic bungling by the Town of Babylon … returned to his family what he considers to be its rightful inheritance.”
+A Newsday article of May 19, 1996 stated, “Carl Lipkin was not unhappy that bureaucratic bungling by the Town of Babylon ... returned to his family what he considers to be its rightful inheritance.”
 Ultimately, all of the sculptures and artwork reverted to Jacob Lipkin's estate.